wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    CAUTION: This utility is built for the Kubernetes team's convenience and thus does not have some convenience features and add-ons.

+   <a name="ContainerRuntimes"></a>

+   Runc is the OCI standardized container runtime

-   NOTE: Kubernetes can use alternative container runtimes than Docker to run on top of cri-o, such as RedHat's podman, or LXC.
+   NOTE: Kubernetes can use alternative container runtimes than Docker to run on top of :

-k3d
+   * Docker (Containerd runtime using Runc)
+   * LXC (Linux native containers)
+   * RedHat's Podman (CRI-o runtime using Runc)
+   * Systemd-nspawn
+   <br /><br />

+k3d:

    <pre>go install github.com/rancher/k3d
 k3d create